 When you plan, you’ll also be able to create a makeshift schedule for your travels.

-If it’s going to take a few hours – or days – to get to your new home, plan to stop and take breaks frequently, so your dog has an opportunity to stretch its legs, burn some energy, and go to the bathroom.
+If it’s going to take a few hours—or days—to get to your new home, plan to stop and take frequent breaks so your dog can stretch its legs, burn some energy, and go to the bathroom.

 Stay safe in the car